calphool/TRS80MXS/README.md

 Build Notes
 ===========

+March 3, 2019

+I got the first instance of the base board built and tested.
+It had a bug in the RD*, WR*, IN*, and OUT* signal lines.
+I just started using busses in EagleCad, and the user interface is incredibly awkward.
+It's *super* easy to accidentally combine bus lines in weird ways.
+In my case
+I had combined the buffered and unbuffered copies of the RD*, IN*, OUT*, and WR* lines, and it was creating havoc.
+Even after removing the 74LS244 that was supposed to be doing the buffering, it was still screwing stuff up.
+So I had to cut several traces around the chip and wire it properly.
+I updated the design in EagleCad (it's now version 1.1), but didn't send for new boards at this point.
+If someone wants to buy a few of these things or something I'll go ahead and order some more.
+[Here's a pic of the completed board](./img/TRS80MXS_Base_v1.0.jpg)... well, mostly.
+I didn't have a 3.3v regulator handy, so I left that off for now, easy enough to solder in later when needed.
+I also didn't have 4.7k resistor networks of the right size, so I cobbled together a hand full of discrete resistors and made an array out of them.
+It's not pretty, but it's functional for now.
+I also modified a switch to be a right angle mounted switch, which is a little kludgy but it's stable and will be hidden in plastic at some point anyway.
+So yeah, not beautiful, but completely functional and I'll be able to build the other two "shield" modules and snap them on there.
+Next I'll get the floppy emulator moved into this new form factor and tested.

 February 22, 2019

 I received my PCBs the other day.
 Unfortunately I didn't do a great job of carefully reviewing them before sending them to the fab house.
 There are